Home » Posts tagged 'holiness'

 So I ask myself: How can all these homosexual men sit through this service, which was biblical and accurate to the nth degree and leave the sanctuary assuming they will be in heaven with the Lord someday.
 It makes no sense.
 There is no room for evil or its practices in heaven; God demands holiness in His people.

 The answer is the limits of the Incarnation, which is God’s decision to enter human history by becoming man, as Christ with us, savior, redeemer of the whole world, our sacrifice for sin.
-All this is true, and it is the message of 3 hours on the cross so many centuries ago.
+All this is true, and it is the message of three hours on the cross so many centuries ago.

 The elegant program of worship towards this God-man did not touch these men because everything was Jesus, and Him only.
 He alone was the focus of the service, the church, the congregation, the singing and the truth.
 But it is not the whole truth.

 Even though Jesus’ sacrifice for sin was complete in all aspects that salvation must still be worked out to completion in history of which you and I are a part.
 If this were not so, God would have ended future births and taken us all to heaven in one great act immediately following His death.
 No, He did not want the re-creation of the world to progress without Us.

-The 2nd half of the Crucifixion is what we, his people, are and do in this world.
-For this we need, no, we require , submitted and obedient lives.
+The second half of the Crucifixion is what we, his people, are and do in this world.
+For this we need, no, we require submitted and obedient lives.
 “Christ in you the hope of glory.”
 The crucifixion is not complete until Jesus completely conquers this world and everything in it; that is what we anticipate.
 We are part of that redemption as his Body here on earth, and it is not a body of evil or perversion.

-The church service I enjoyed on Mother’s Day 2013 was only about Jesus; the modern world is about us and our mission to a fallen world.
+The church service I enjoyed on Mother’s Day was only about Jesus; the modern world is about us and our mission to a fallen world.
 And God gives no ministries to the openly sinful, the rebellious, or the disobedient.
 The church is not a building, a program or a bureaucracy; it is the people of God living progressively more holy lives and changing the world around them through those lives.
 Salvation to be real demands a response.

-I asked her, “if you knew in your inner man, that you were going to hell, not because God mandated it because God sends no man to hell, but because of your own decision, would you be smiling?”
+I asked her, “if you knew in your inner man, that you were going to hell, not because God mandated it (because God sends no man to hell) but because of your own decision, would you be smiling?”